 But before explaining why I like futures options, it is worth clarifying what futures trading means, as this topic is totally obscure even for many advanced traders.

 To sum it up: futures options trading is the most lucrative type of options trading that you can find in the universe of finance today.
 But you have to be prepared to reap the rewards of this game.
 If you are only a beginner, you need to take your baby steps first and start with stock or ETF options trading which has lower leverage and lower risks.

 Where to trade futures options?

-I personally trade at Interactive Brokers.
 No matter where you trade you have to take the counterparty risk into consideration.
-I have been trading at IB since 2011.
+I have been trading at Interactive Brokers since 2011.
 I have never had any problems in terms of execution or settlement.
-They are pretty reliable and low cost firm.
+They are a pretty reliable and low-cost firm.
 They sometimes call themselves discount brokerage.
 The only downside I can think of is their customer service chat.
 Sometimes you bump into people who have no idea what they are talking about, but at least they kindly try to help you.
-I would choose a brokerage firm with many years already in the business, high protection for customer accounts and of course with valid license in a regulated country and market.
+I would choose a brokerage firm with many years already in the business, high protection for customer accounts, and of course with valid license in a regulated country and market.
 I would never wire my money to offshore brokerage firms or unregulated entities.

 I think the best market for futures options trading is the US market and you can find many reliable and big names there to choose from as your brokerage partner.

 Also, you need a partner where futures options are allowed.
 Not all of them allow trading futures options.
 There are many firms for example where futures option selling is not allowed.
 If you are considering nondirectional trading with futures options, you need to have them enabled.
 Here is a list of firms where you can trade futures options:

 |Summary||tastyworks is a recently established US options and stockbroker.
 It is overseen by FINRA, a top-tier regulatory body.|